Is solar PV a good investment?

 What affects your solar panel investment?

-There are many variables that affect the returns you receive from the FIT.
+There are many variables that could affect the returns you receive from either the SEG, the FIT or the savings you could make by using the renewable electricity your system generates.

-- Electricity price increases will affect how much you save on your electricity bills.
+- Electricity price increases will affect how much you save on your electricity bills by using the electricity generated by your system.
 The higher electricity prices go, the greater your savings.

-- Cost of solar panel installation has fallen swiftly since the launch of the FIT scheme.
-If this trend continues, the rates of return you receive from solar panels could be potentially higher as it will take less time to repay your initial outlay.
+- Cost of solar panel installation has fallen over the past few years.
+A smaller initial investment could mean that the savings you make and rates of return (if you have the FIT or SEG) could be higher, meaning it takes less time to repay your initial outlay.

 Maximising your solar panel investment